Lochgelly: Gelly Loch

 The town derives its name from the nearby body of water, Loch Gelly.
 The name comes from the Gaelic Loch Gheallaidh which, loosely translated, means ‘Shining Waters’ or ‘Loch of Brightness’.
 Land around the loch is owned by Wemyss 1952 Trustees.

 The loch was once a very popular spot for the local community and was used on a regular basis for water skiing up until the early 90s.
 Since then the loch has not been used for water sports.

 Lochgelly Loch was noted to be one of the best lochs to catch very large perch, pike and eels.
 There has never been any trout in the loch.
 There was a large pond to the west of the loch, which was known locally as the Pike Pond.
 This was filled in, when the A92 was built.
 In years gone by, in harsh winters, locals skated and played curling on the loch.

 Entertainment

 Lochgelly used to be served in the entertainment sector by the Lochgelly Centre, which had a 424-seat theatre that was ideal for community theatre groups, dance groups and music events.
 The Lochgelly Centre closed in 2010 for remodelling/refurbishment work, leaving Lochgelly without any access to children's facilities, elderly facilities, community access to various events and classes.
-The centre re-opened in 2012 and now boasts a range of refurbished and new facilities including the New Jennie-Lee library.
-The centre runs many classes and boasts an impressive theatre for a small town, on which a variety of artists, groups, plays, musical, poets and drama productions regularly appear.
+The centre re-opened in 2012 and has facilities including the New Jennie-Lee library.
+The centre runs classes and has a theatre.

 The town is also entertained by Lochgelly Town Hall, which is now establishing itself as a venue for live music.
-Rubber Stamp Promotions hold regular events at the venue, with bands such as The Vivians and Sergeant playing there in 2009.